hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 abstraction to allow both real-time subscribers such as online services and offline subscribers such as Hadoop and data warehouse to read these messages at arbitrary pace. [^16]

-Hopefully this is explains _why_ a replicated log[^16] [^17], partitions need to have a consistently ordered view, yet how exactly does a log give us these properties? some observations:
+Hopefully this explains _why_ a replicated log[^16] [^17], partitions need to have a consistently ordered view, yet how exactly does a log give us these properties? some observations:

 1. a position/offset is a "timestamp" independent of a system clock
 2. reading state from a position is a deterministic process